I had the strangest dream this week.

-It was current day, today, rainy, but I was at a hospital and my grandpa was dying.
-He passed away when I was in ninth grade, so it was strange to have to face this memory again, but this time I was prepared and comfortable.
+He passed away when I was in ninth grade so it was strange to have to relive and return to this memory again, but this time I was prepared and comfortable.

-It seemed as if my whole night spent dreaming was centered around his nearing death, planning a funeral and saying goodbye.
+It seemed as if my whole night spent in dream was centered around his finals hours, planning for upcoming funeral arrangements and saying goodbye.

 The most vivid part of the dream was when I had the chance to tell him everything I wanted to tell him that I never had the opportunity to do before.

-I got the opportunity to tell him how important he was to me all those years and all the years since, how much I valued our time together and how much I loved him.
+I got the opportunity to tell him how important he was to me all those years and all the years since, how much I valued all of our time together and how much I loved him dearly.

-When I was in middle school, he got me a bike at the old bike store on the northwest corner of the square.
-We got it registerd at City Hall and I rode it from my mom’s house to his house.
-I got to tell him how thankful I was for that bike that I still use today.
+When I was in middle school, he got me a teal bicycle at the old bike store on the northwest corner of the square.
+We got it registered at city hall and I rode it from my mom’s house to his house almost every day.
+I got to tell him how thankful I was for all of his help.

 When I was at his house we loved to cook together, whether it was Bisquick pancakes, homemade goulash or apple turnovers.
-I got to tell him there’s nobody else in the world I’d rather cook with today than with him.
+I got to tell him there’s nobody else in the world I’d rather cook with than with him.

 I got to tell him thanks for all the lessons he taught me about patience, respect and hard work.